AllianceSoftware/alliance-platform-py/packages/ap-dev/docs/installation.rst

 commands work without manually sourcing ``.venv/bin/activate`` after dependencies are provisioned with ``uv sync``.
 An intentionally active caller virtualenv still takes precedence.

-In the development settings module, normally ``dev.py``, add the settings printed by the installer:
+When using Portless, add the settings printed by the installer to the development settings module, normally ``dev.py``:

 .. code-block:: python